ukiode/ukiode/README.md

 # Hey there!
-I'm Kin
+I'm Kin!
+- BS Information System student
+- Wants to be: Front-end Developer